 By planting different types of flowers in your garden, you can have non-stop color all season.
-Different kinds of flowers, add contrast, height, and many colors, not available in roses.
+Different types of flowers, add contrast, height, and many colors, not available in roses.

 All the different types of flowers on this page, are ones that I photographed from my garden, so I know they are all hardy plants flowers to at least zone 5.

-(echinacea) are amoung the 10 most popular perennials in America.
+(Echinacea) flowers are among the 10 most popular perennials in America.
 They bloom from mid-summer until frost.
-The daisy-like flowers with orange-brown raised centers, are favored by butterflys, and make nice cut flowers.
+The daisy-like flowers have orange-brown raised centers.

+They are favored by butterflies, and make nice cut flowers.

 The conical seed heads provide food for the birds as well as winter interest in the garden.